Gankra/thesis/thesis.md

 indices, we cannot tolerate the possibility.

 Thankfully, all is not lost.
 The solution to our problem is in fact quite simple.
-Rather than relying on the destructor to put the array in a *sound* state, we will put the array into an incorrect but otherwise sound state, and rely on the destructor to put the array into the correct state.
-We call this strategy *poisoning*.
+Rather than relying on the destructor to put the array in a sound state, we will *start* the drain by putting the array into an incorrect but otherwise sound state, and rely on the destructor to put the array into the correct state.
 If the user of our interface prevents the destructor from running, they'll get a poisoned array which will probably cause their program to behave incorrectly, but be unable to violate memory safety.